 My Yaesu Radios - The Vacuum Tube Models

-I recently realized that of all the radios that I have gathered over the years, the largest number were Yaesu products.
-This was not a conscious focus, but a by-product of serendipity and my curiosity about some items that were important innovations in their day.
-I am obviously not alone in this preoccupation as anyone who surveys other Websites will find plenty of other postings concerning radios like those below.
+I recently realized that of all the radios that I have gathered over the years, Yaesu gear constituted the greatest number.
+This was not a conscious focus, but a by-product of serendipity and my curiosity about radios that were important innovations in their day.
+I am obviously not alone in this preoccupation as anyone who surveys other Website will find plenty of other postings concerning radios like those below.
 This is not to say that I concentrate on that brand.
 I like Icom and have had some of their products, including my IC-7800 and IC-781.
-I also admire Elecraft equipment and own at least one of each of their major offerings.
+I also admire Elecraft equipment and own most of their major offerings.
 (I intend to post a separate page on Elecraft radios.)

 Starting with the oldest of my Yaesu radios, here is the FTdx560.
 This piece of equipment was manufactured in the early 1970s and was quite similar to others in the series such as the FT400, FT401, and FT560.
 I used a FT401 as a parts radio from which I scavenged a number of components.
 These radios were the result of an effort to duplicate at a low cost the convenience and commercial success of the Collins KWM-2.
 This restoration was a difficult project because the original design had numerous shortcomings and the unit I worked with had many problems.
 For instance, at some point one of the final tubes developed a grid to plate short which took out the grid bias supply and caused the HV RF choke to cook to a cinder, as seen in the final photo above.
 The VFO in the preceding photo was also a headache because of intermittent operation.
 Complicating things was the fact that the actual circuits were not as documented in the operating manual schematics; it quickly became a seat-of-the-pants kind of overhaul.
 The IF in this radio was actually 100 kHz different from that specified, likely due to severe birdies in the original design.
 The AGC units in this series of radios varied quite a bit from model to model as Yaesu tried to find a simple compromise that worked.
 The AGC in this radio is quite primitive and doesn't remain stable as the temperature in the cabinet rises.
 The bottom view shows the new electrolytic capacitors I had to replace.
 Despite all of this, I managed to get the radio to work fairly well, but as one can probably tell, it is not one of my favorites so it sits on a shelf rather than my operating desk most of the time.